cdl-geneseo/geneseo-dictionary/P/Putnam.md

 # Putnam

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Putnam

 Created by  Unknown User (gmm6), last modified on Sep 30, 2010

 (n.)
 An abbreviation that is used to refer to the Putnam Residence Hall.  &quot;I'm heading over to Putnam.&quot;  Martinelli, N-R, 2010.